-This film, based on a book of the same name by Christopher Koch, quickly introduces the audience to Guy Hamilton (Mel Gibson), a young, somewhat idealistic Australian journalist sent to Indonesia on the mission to gather in-depth information about the politically unstable Indonesia, then governed by President Sukarno.
+By way of the introduction, the film quickly centres on Guy Hamilton (Mel Gibson), a young, somewhat idealistic Australian journalist sent to Indonesia on the mission to gather in-depth information on the politically-unstable country, then governed by President Sukarno.
 While there, Guy strikes friendship with Billy Kwan (Linda Hunt), a cameraman, who supports Guy and helps him to gather intelligence for his articles through his personal contacts.
 Soon, Guy becomes romantically involved with Jill Bryant (Sigourney Weaver), a British Embassy officer.
-As the situation in Indonesia worsens and Guy and Jill’s attachment deepens, we see personal tragedies and new-found joys unfold.
+As the situation in Indonesia worsens and Guy and Jill’s attachment deepens, the audience witnesses personal tragedies and new-found joys unfold.

 ‘The Year of Living Dangerously’ does everything that a film of this genre is supposed to do.
 It makes a good use of location (be it Philippians, rather than Indonesia, though), taking the viewer through the streets of a foreign country, pointing out its beauty, but, also, its freshly-inflicted “wounds” and hidden dangers.
 The film also makes full advantage of native people residing there, bravely dealing with such issues as poverty and women’s sexual exploitation.
 In this sense, ‘The Year of Living Dangerously’ is no worse than any other successful film set in an exotic location, but coming out decades later, notably ‘Seven Years in Tibet’ (1997), ‘The Quiet American’ (2002) and ‘The Painted Veil’ (2006).
 However, the movie’s best scenes are those portraying the unlucky friendship, a sense of camaraderie, developed between Guy and Billy, as they partner together for news reportages.